-Note that this is possible because the vec2 class has overloaded the += operator, similarly to how we've overloaded the << and == operators in previous weeks.
+Note that this is possible because the vec2 class has overloaded the += operator.
 (If we stored the x and y-components separately, this would require two lines of code instead.)

 At this point, we know how to make a single particle move.
 However, if we never change the velocity, the particle will just move in a straight line forever.
 A particle's velocity needs to be updated whenever it collides with a wall or with another particle.